Dr. Terror's House of Horrors (1965)

 Although moderately interesting, this story seems a little under-developed and the resolution does leave many unanswered questions.
 And, unfortunately, the werewolf, when it appears, is all too obviously someone's pet Alsatian.

 In the second story Bill Rogers (Alan Freeman) and his wife Carol (Phoebe Nicholls) struggle with a seemingly sentient plant that mysteriously appears beside the wall of their house.
-The plant steadily begins to cover the whole house, is resistant to all attempts to remove it and even appears to attack and kill the family's pet dog.
+The plant steadily begins to cover the whole building, is resistant to all attempts to remove it and even appears to attack and kill the family's pet dog.

 The family call in some men from the Ministry, Hopkins (Bernard Lee) and Drake (Jeremy Kemp).
 Kemp's character now takes centre stage in the efforts to remove the plant, and the two officials soon become aware of the implications of this seemingly indestructible organism.
 As Bernard Lee says ominously "A plant like that could take over the world".